awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

 ### Creating OpenSearch Service domains \(AWS SDKs\)<a name="createdomains-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [OpenSearch Service configuration API reference](configuration-api.md), including `CreateDomain`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html), including `CreateDomain`\.
 For sample code, see [Using the AWS SDKs to interact with Amazon OpenSearch Service](configuration-samples.md)\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 ### Creating OpenSearch Service domains \(AWS CloudFormation\)<a name="createdomains-cfn"></a>